The PhD oral examination

 Doctoral students must pass an oral examination on the subject of their thesis and matters relating to it before they may obtain their PhD degree.
 Here are the key tasks for preparing for and conducting the PhD oral examination.

-- The examination will be conducted by the Dean of Graduate Studies or the Dean's designate chosen from among scholars of the University.
+- The examination will be conducted by the Dean of Graduate Studies or the Dean's designate chosen from among scholars of the University (the "Chair").

 - The examining committee will include at least three members of the University of Manitoba academic staff, normally the same members as that of the candidate's advisory committee, and an examiner external to the University of Manitoba.

 - The doctoral candidate, advisor, and all internal members of the examining committee must be present.

 - The presence of the external examiner is strongly encouraged but not mandatory.

 - The oral examination is open to all members of the University community.
 Graduate students are especially encouraged to attend.

 It is the responsibility of the department to reserve the room for the oral examination and notify the Faculty of Graduate Studies (FGS) of the date, time and location (and/or virtual platform, if applicable) no later than two weeks (10 business days) prior to the date of the examination.
 Note: the Faculty will not accept examination information before all reports have been received from the internal and external members of the examining committee.